qinmoelei/Project1/README.md

 # Baselines
 Since running function sperately or switching them one by one does not require knowing the DAGs, these baselines are easily calculated.
 Simply run `python exp/all_merge.py` or `python exp/all_sperate.py` to calculate the time and price for runninig six functions or 10 functions.
 # Best solution
 - [ ] Run `python exp/optimze.py` to get the best solution for running six functions or 10 functions.
-(The only missing part is to construct the graph: calculating the target distance among different functions)
+(The only missing part is to construct the graph for DAG 3 and DAG 4: calculating the target distance among different functions)

 Use the `calculate_merge_distance` to calculate the balanced result (average of execution time and price) for merged functions or a single function.